amnuts/opcache-gui/README.md

 ## Releases

+**Version 2.5.2**\
+CSS class names have been added and style rules updated to use them.

 **Version 2.5.1**\
+A couple bug fixes and improvement on the optimisation level details.
 * optimisation_level now shows the levels of optimisations that will be performed rather than an abstract number
 * Fixed issue #43
 * Fixed issue #44